Palm Beach Pop Festival Artist Photos Gallery

 Courtesy of Dan Bekins

-Mike Davidoff, Rev Arthur Blessitt, Ken Davidoff, Backstage at The 1969 Palm Beach Pop Festival
+Mike Davidoff, Rev. Arthur Blessitt, Ken Davidoff, Backstage at The 1969 Palm Beach Pop Festival

-The "Hippie Minister" Rev Arthur Blessitt
+The "Hippie Minister" Rev. Arthur Blessitt

-Slide Shows Below, Right and Below Photos by ©Ken Davidoff
+Slide Shows Above Photos by ŠKen Davidoff

 Bill Hanley Woodstock & Palm Beach Festival Sound